 Comprised of only a few rooms, the museum can be separated into three distinct sections.
-The first contains chronologically-arranged glass cabinets that explain the evolution of the tango from its early roots in the 1850’s until today.

 Each ‘tango time capsule’ covers a span of fifteen years, with a detailed history of the dance in that time period and artifacts of the era.